MicrosoftLearning/mslearn-databricks/Instructions/Exercises/DE-01-Real-time-ingestion.md

 6. If prompted, choose which subscription you want to use (this will only happen if you have access to multiple Azure subscriptions).

 7. Wait for the script to complete - this typically takes around 5 minutes, but in some cases may take longer.
-While you are waiting, review the [Introduction to Delta Lake](https://docs.microsoft.com/azure/databricks/delta/delta-intro) article in the Azure Databricks documentation.
+While you are waiting, review the [Query streaming data](https://learn.microsoft.com/azure/databricks/query/streaming) article in the Azure Databricks documentation.

 ## Create a cluster